-In episode 6 we don’t see any scenes from Buckhorn, Arlington or Buenos Aires so I am going to shake it up a little this week and talk a little bit about what we have seen so far and a few different aspects of episode 6.
+In Part 6 we don’t see any scenes from Buckhorn, Arlington or Buenos Aires so I am going to shake it up a little this week and talk a little bit about what we have seen so far and a few different aspects of Part 6.

-And what an episode it is.
+And what an episode it is!
 I am still reeling from what I have seen.
-In fact when I talk about it I have a sort of achy tone to my voice; this episode actually hurt my heart.
+In fact when I talk about it I have a sort of achy tone to my voice; this Part actually hurt my heart.

 Poor Lorraine (and more so her colleagues).
 Truly a horrific way to go.
 But she was in charge of the hit on Dougiecoop so perhaps her demise was karma?
-I think that Lorraine was the woman who ‘got the job’ from Todd in ep 1 & 2.
+I think that Lorraine was the woman who “got the job” from Todd in Parts 1 & 2.
 She was far from innocent, but she seemed desperate too.

 We all knew Lorraine was probably destined for something unpleasant as she was so scared, but who or what wanted her dead and why?
 She sent the Argent 2 code which maybe started a series of events or sent a message.
 She made a judgement call, but was it the right one?
 It appears not.
 My thoughts here are that she lied.
 She was supposed to take out Dougie but failed.
 I believe she sent a message saying that he was dead and was found out.
 Someone knows that Coop is still here in Dougie’s body and they are not happy that Lorraine did not do her job properly, and she paid the most awful price.
 My guess would be Mr. C/ Dopplecooper.

 So what will happen next?
-I dont think I can even begin to imagine.
+I don’t think I can even begin to imagine.
 This series has been full of surprises, none more so than this next scene.
-Perhaps the most heart breaking moments of television I have ever experienced, and one that will for absolute certain stick with me forever.
+Perhaps the most heartbreaking moment of television I have ever experienced, and one that will for absolute certain stick with me forever.
 Whilst I do not usually cover the goings on in Twin Peaks itself, this next scene is so powerful I felt I had to write about it.

 Carl laughs warmly to himself as he watches a mother play chase with her young son, around 7 or 8 years old at a guess.
 Such a beautiful scene.
 As a mother of a little boy I found myself grinning from ear to ear as I watched this touching moment.
 What a wonderful relationship to have.
-You often see Dad’s playing football games with their sons in the park but rarely do you see a mother and her son playing like this, really enjoying each other’s company (especially on film).
-And Carl saw that too, true joy is sprawled over his face, we’ve never seen that from Carl before.
+You often see Dads playing football games with their sons in the park but rarely do you see a mother and her son playing like this, really enjoying each other’s company (especially on film).
+And Carl saw that too.
+True joy is sprawled over his face.
+We’ve never seen that from Carl before.
 He clearly appreciates the moment.
-It’s touched with sadness too as Carl never remarried or had any children after his Aleut wife and baby in childbirth.
+It’s touched with sadness too as Carl never remarried or had any children after his Aleut wife and baby died in childbirth.

 Elsewhere something wicked this way comes.
-Richard Horne, high on a drug that is as yet unidentified, a designer drug from China, is racing angrily through town in his truck.
-Red, who it seems is using Richard to deal the drugs to high school kids, has just belittled him, called him a kid, and scared him using magic tricks and this has ignited a fire in his psyche, I mean don’t they know who they’re talking to?
+Richard Horne, high on a drug that is as yet unidentified—a designer drug from China—is racing angrily through town in his truck.
+Red, who it seems is using Richard to deal the drugs to high school kids, has just belittled him, called him a kid, and scared him using magic tricks and this has ignited a fire in his psyche.
+I mean, don’t they know who they’re talking to?
 He’s Richard Horne and he does what he wants!
 The truth is he’s a pathetic little pussy of a man, who cries when he gets threatened by a bigger man than him.
-The combination of drugs, anger and embarassment has created a deadly chemical reaction.
+The combination of drugs, anger and embarrassment has created a deadly chemical reaction.

 I watched this episode very early in the morning, I wasn’t able to stay up until 2am when it is first shown in the UK, but got up at 6am so that I could watch before work.
 After watching I got my little boy up for school.
 My son is autistic and doesn’t really do hugs, but he did today.
 I got him out of bed and he just stood and held me tight for about a minute.
 My god I needed it, and he knew it.
 It was the best feeling in the world.
 After I dropped him off at school, the images of this scene stuck in my mind.
 I cried in my car all the way to work.
 I am pretty sure every parent across the world watching this felt similarly, but you don’t need to be a parent for this to hurt your heart.
 This was big impact stuff.

-We were lured into a false sense of security in Episode 5, where we saw the son of ‘drugged out mom’ cheat death by car bomb.
+We were lured into a false sense of security in Part 5, where we saw the son of “drugged out mom” cheat death by car bomb.
 Our minds were tricked to think that there was no way they would do this, but they did and I am not complaining.
 This is life, in all its glory and all its tragedy and there is no point in shying away from this.
 This stuff and much, much worse happens on a daily basis across the world.
-Once again this is the ‘Evil that Men Do’ and we can’t blame BOB for it this time.
+Once again this is the “Evil that Men Do” and we can’t blame BOB for it this time.

 There will be much more tragedy to come in Twin Peaks for mothers and fathers, for brothers and sisters, for everyone.
 The children are not safe from harm.

-We still don’t know for sure who killed Ruth Davenport, but it’s likely Dopplecooper was the culprit, but why?
-The fact that Major Garland Briggs’ headless body turned up in her bed (presumably at least, we still don’t know for sure yet, though I can’t imagine for a second it’s not him), leads us to assume that she and Bill Hastings knew Briggs and were maybe working on some secret task to find the Black Lodge together.
+We still don’t know for sure who killed Ruth Davenport, but it’s likely Doppelcooper was the culprit, but why?
+The fact that Major Garland Briggs’ headless body turned up in her bed (presumably at least—we still don’t know for sure yet, though I can’t imagine for a second it’s not him) leads us to assume that she and Bill Hastings knew Briggs and were maybe working on some secret task to find the Black Lodge together.
 Or maybe they didn’t!
-Perhaps they had never met Briggs before in their lives but they were involved in something that Dopplecooper wanted them dead/incarcerated over.
+Perhaps they had never met Briggs before in their lives but they were involved in something that Doppelcooper wanted them dead/incarcerated over.

 Cynthia Knox is on her way to Buckhorn to check out the probable body of Briggs.
 What will she find next?
 How will she know for sure it is him?
 What has made them think the 16 previous database match for Briggs were not real?
 One thing I haven’t mentioned already is the lump of flesh found in Hasting’s trunk.
 There’s a chance that flesh is part of Briggs’ neck, and maybe the branding triangles are still visible.
 Will this be the evidence they need to prove this really is him?

 Then there’s the dossier.
 I still have a feeling that it will be found in Ruth’s apartment as we know its found at a crime scene.
 We also know that Tamara Preston will be the one to investigate the dossier and that the dossier is not what it seems.
 There are many clues inside left by The Archivist, Briggs, that reveal some truths about Cooper.
-In particular the pages with The Bookhouse Boys favourite books, if you use a mirror it reveals that you should ‘fear the double’.
+In particular the pages with The Bookhouse Boys favourite books.
+If you use a mirror it reveals that you should “fear the double”.
 Will she work this out?
-She’s already got her doubts that Dopplecooper is the real Dale because of the inverted finger print records.
-I think Ms Preston is smarter than she appears, Cole may love the beautiful ladies but he knows a good Agent when he sees one too.
+She’s already got her doubts that Doppelcooper is the real Dale because of the inverted finger print records.
+I think Ms. Preston is smarter than she appears.
+Cole may love the beautiful ladies but he knows a good Agent when he sees one too.